nixworks/public/news/2010/09/20/README.md

 _Context: IAEA, Vienna_

 ### [The United States and Australia issue travel warnings for India following the shooting of two Taiwanese tourists outside the Jama Masjid mosque in Delhi. ](/news/2010/09/20/the-united-states-and-australia-issue-travel-warnings-for-india-following-the-shooting-of-two-taiwanese-tourists-outside-the-jama-masjid-mos.md)
-_Context: Australia, Delhi, India, Jama Masjid, Taiwan, U.S., mosque_
+_Context: Australia, Delhi, India, Jama Masjid, United States, mosque, the Republic of China_

 ### [World leaders arrive in New York City for a United Nations summit to discuss progress in implementing Millennium Development Goals. ](/news/2010/09/20/world-leaders-arrive-in-new-york-city-for-a-united-nations-summit-to-discuss-progress-in-implementing-millennium-development-goals.md)
 _Context: Millennium Development Goal, New York City, United Nations_